Tutorial 1: Introduction to Reinforcement Learning#

 Coding exercise 4: Implement value iteration#

-Create a new MDP class that does value iteration
+Create a new MDP class that does value iteration.

 class MDPValueIteration(MDPToGo):